 More resources: Frack Off has collected films, campaign materials, useful links, reports and evidence.
 Have a look.

-If you have other titles to add to the list, please add them in comments or on our forum, and we’ll include them in our Resources page.
+👉 Please add more titles in comments or on our forum, and we’ll include them in our Resources page.
 Thank you.

-There are many reasons to be anti-fracking – from personal ones (your house is near a fracking site) to environmental ones (more gas and oil are just going to make the climate crisis worse).
+There are many reasons to be anti-fracking – from personal ones (your house is near a fracking site) to environmental ones (continuing to extract shale gas and shale oil; burning more fossil fuels is just going to make the climate crisis worse).
 This technique should be as obsolete as the coal industry.
 The renewable industry has been growing at an impressive rate, and that’s where the focus should be.
 Business as usual will not get us out of the mess we’re currently in.

 Don’t forget that you can start conversations on topics close to your interests on the ethical forum.